Bhavish051/KnowledgeBase/SAP_Commerce.md

 * Either get credit card data from use and send it as a form to the 3rd party service provider

 SAP Commerce has a Fraud Detection service in built which checks the order and the customer and marks a score and checks it

+B2B
+4 Roles
+* Admin b2badmingroup
+* Manager b2bmanagergroup
+* Approver b2bapprovergroup
+* Customer b2bcustomergroup

+Add functionalities in localextensions.xml

+ant modulegen to create custom modules from templates ant extgen to create custom extensions from templates

+add <meta key="extgen-template-extension" value="true"/> to the extensioninfo.xml file to enable to make an extension or module into a customer one

+Catalog Versions are made of multiple categories,
+A Catalog is made of different catalog versions and only one catalog version can be active at a particular time.
+For multiple webfronts set up multiple catalogs

+PCM: Product Content Management
+PIM: Product Information Management

+PCM to hold basic data like title and description whereas PIM has a wider set of features to distribute the data into retail and marketplace channels

+SAP Product Content Hub:
+    PIM Component
+    Cloud Data Feed Management and Data Syndication service